dszakallas/kustomize-plugins/README.md

 ## Plugins

 - [ResourceInjector](#resourceinjector) - Render a Kustomize source and inject the resulting YAML into specified fields
 - [YqTransform](#yqtransform) - Apply yq expressions to transform specific fields in Kubernetes resources

 ## ResourceInjector

 The `ResourceInjector` is a Kustomize plugin designed to render a Kustomize source and inject the resulting YAML into specified fields of other resources.
 This allows for dynamic configuration and management of Kubernetes resources by embedding the output of one Kustomize build into others.

-### How It Works
+### How It Works (ResourceInjector)

 The plugin operates as a Kustomize function and is configured through a custom resource definition (CRD) within your Kustomize setup.
 It performs the following steps:

 1. **Renders a Kustomize Source**: It takes a path to a Kustomize source directory, builds it, and captures the resulting YAML output.
 2. **Selects Target Resources**: It identifies target resources within the Kustomize build using a selector based on properties like `apiVersion`, `kind`, and `name`.
 3. **Injects Content**: It injects the rendered YAML from the source as a string into one or more specified fields of the selected target resources.

-### Configuration
+### Configuration (ResourceInjector)

 The `ResourceInjector` is configured using a YAML file that defines the `source` to be rendered and the `targets` for injection.

 Here is an example of a `ResourceInjector` configuration: